MaxHalford/eaopt/README.md

 ## Advice

-- Wrap multiple mutators into a single `Mutator` for applying multiple mutators, for example in the [TSP preset](presets/tsp.go).
+- Wrap multiple mutators into a single `Mutator` `struct` if you wish to apply multiple mutators, for an example see the [TSP preset](presets/tsp.go).
-- Don't hesitate to add more populations if you have a multi-core machine, the overhead is negligible.
+- Don't hesitate to add more populations if you have a multi-core machine, the overhead is very small.
 - Consider the fact that most of the computation is for evaluating the fitness function.
-- Increasing the number of selected parents (`NbParents`) usually increases the convergence rate (which is not necessarily good, but is sometimes desired).
+- Increasing the number of selected parents (`NbParents`) during selection usually increases the convergence rate (which is not necessarily good, but is sometimes desired).
 - Increasing the number of individuals per population (`NbIndividuals`) adds variety to the genetic algorithm, however it is more costly.
 - You can access the GA's `duration` attribute or implement your own stopwatch to enhance the GA for a fixed duration.